-For the preparation of GHG emissions, we have used the following standards: 2009 American Petroleum Institute (API) Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Natural Gas Industry, 2011 Petroleum Industry Guidelines for reporting Greenhouse Gas Emissions (IPIECA, API & IAOGP), 2018 ISO 14064 - International Standards for environmental management, to quantify, monitor, report and verify greenhouse gas emissions, and the 2020 Australian Government (Dept of Industry, Science, Energy & Resources) National Greenhouse Accounts Factors.

-Based on the guidelines, we consider scopes 1, 2, and 3 as direct emissions, indirect emissions, and indirect emissions not covered in scope 2 respectively.
+Preparation of GHG emissions are based on international standards.
+As per the guidelines, we consider scopes 1 and 2 emissions as direct and indirect emissions respectively.
+Scope 3 emissions is indirect emissions not covered in scope 1 and 2.
 The principal GHG generated by the combustion of fuels for energy is carbon dioxide (CO2), and the quantity of it produced depends on the fuel’s carbon content and the degree to which the fuel is fully combusted.
 Smaller amounts of methane (CH4) and nitrous oxide (N2O) are also produced from incomplete burning and reactions between nitrogen and oxygen in the combustion air respectively.
 All three gases are accounted for as uniform CO2 equivalents (CO2-e), which can be done using suitable conversion factors such as the global warming potentials listed in various IPCC assessment reports.
 One gas which has not been modelled is SF6 – a GHG much more potent than CO2.
 This gas is primarily used in electrical switchgears and emissions are likely to be from leaks or fugitive emissions.
 Depending on the maintenance regime, this could range from 0.5% to 3% per year.

 Development Stages

-Before delving into the life cycle analysis, it is necessary to look at stages of development for a solar development to understand the different activities at each stage and what can be accounted for in evaluations at an early stage.
+Before delving into the LCA, it is necessary to look at stages of development for a solar development to understand the different activities at each stage and what can be accounted for in evaluations at an early stage.
 Table 1 below shows the development process that we have assumed for any proposed solar development.

-Within this framework, the life cycle analysis that we are carry out comes at the prospective stage, or Stage 0, before FEED and FID for the project is sourced and hence represents a desktop study at the highest level of assessment of the project.
+Within this framework, the LCA that we are carry out comes at the “prospective stage pre-FEED”, or Stage 0, and hence represents a desktop study at the highest level of assessment of the project.

 While more accurate analysis can be done when projects are in a more advanced stage (Stage 1, 2, or 3), this Stage 0 study uses minimal resources and fundamentally aims to provide stakeholders with a quick “go - no go” result.
-In other words, conducting the life cycle analysis before any of these stages allows stakeholders to evaluate if the prospective solar farm is even worth allocating resources to for further development.
+In other words, conducting the LCA before any of these stages allows stakeholders to evaluate if the prospective solar farm is even worth allocating further resources to for development.

 Table 1: Project development stages for a solar farm.
 IL=institutional lender, JV=joint venture, TC=technical consultant, EPC=engineering, procurement, and construction